DougiePop/CodeWave-Test/README.md

 # CodeWave-Test
-This is a new repository to show how to use Github.
+This is the readme!!!

+##Github is awesome //this is called a markdown.